Word Rotator's Distance: Word Mover's Distance and its Issues

-In Figure~\ref{fig:wmd}, each circle represents each word, where its position represents the vector $\VEC w^{}_i$, $\VEC w'_j$, and its magnitude represents the weights $1/n$, $1/n'$.
-Next, they uses Euclidean distance as a dissimilarity measure between word vectors
+In Figure~\ref{fig:wmd}, each circle represents each word, where the location and size of the circle represent the position vector $\VEC w^{}_i$ and its weight $\frac 1 n$, respectively.
+Next, Euclidean distance is used as the transportation cost between word vectors